Non-Convex Global Optimization as an Optimal Stabilization Problem: Convergence Rates: From optimization to optimal stabilization

-The quadratic term $\frac{1}{2}|\alpha(\cdot)|^2$ is a control penalization which regularizes the effort required to move through the landscape.
+The quadratic term $\frac{1}{2}|\alpha(\cdot)|^2$ is a control penalization which regularizes the effort required to navigate the landscape.
 The term $f(\cdot)$ evaluates the objective along the trajectory and rewards reaching and staying in regions with low objective value.

 Finally, the optimal control is obtained by solving the time-homogeneous, discounted infinite horizon optimal control problem (see \cite{carlson2012infinite} for background and general results)